smalltowngame/server/README.md

 With a lot of extra utilities, the most important: players will wake up with a soft vibration (customizable).

 (To make it simpler to run, a jquery library is inside the project.)

+# License

+You are free to use this in any way you want.